CREATING FUTURES FREE OF LEAD POISONING

 Renovation, Repair and Painting (RRP) workers and/or Lead Abatement Workers will be hired by Starting Point to complete the lead safe work in these facilities.

-Are child care providers responsible for hiring and managing the renovation process?
+Are early education providers responsible for hiring and managing the lead remediation process?

 No, Starting Point will hire and manage contractors throughout this process.

-What types of renovations, repairs, and painting will be covered through the Lead Safe Child Care Program?
+What types of renovations, repairs, and painting projects does the Lead Safe Child Care Program cover?

 Renovation, Repair and Painting (RRP) work typically includes lead safe interim controls that include specialized cleaning, repairs, maintenance, painting, and temporary containment.
 Some examples of work that may be done based on a lead risk assessment include: